Contactless Fleet Management: Tracking & Theft Prevention

 - Reduced vehicle maintenance costs

-In addition to spinning those plates, a fleet manager’s role and goal is to increase cost competitiveness, drive revenue, and watch P&L. Fleet managers accomplish these goal by keeping a hawkish eye on optimization and key performance indicators (KPIs).
-In other words, beyond optimal capacity use, fleet managers are data crunchers who dabble in accounting and human resources.
+In addition to spinning those plates, a fleet manager’s role and goal is to increase cost competitiveness, drive revenue, and watch P&L. Fleet managers accomplish these goals by keeping a hawkish eye on optimization and key performance indicators (KPIs).
+In other words, beyond optimal capacity utilization, fleet managers are data analysts who also dabble in accounting and human resources.

-Overall, fleet managers must wear a lot of hats and use a lot of tools to get the job done.
+Overall, fleet managers must wear many hats and utilize various tools to accomplish their tasks.
 Perhaps that’s another reason the logistics marketplace has welcomed the technological solutions Vector has brought to the table—because Vector is so customizable.

-On the other hand, maybe fleet managers like the ability Vector gives them to streamline everyone’s workflow.
-Then again, my money is that fleet managers like Vector’s automated payments best.
+On the other hand, perhaps fleet managers appreciate the ability Vector provides to streamline everyone’s workflow.
+Then again, I think fleet managers prefer Vector’s automated payments.
 After all, who doesn’t like a streamlined cash flow?

 The Key Elements of the Contactless Logistics Technology Stack